-Our resource, Teaching Phonics to Deaf Children: Guidance for teachers explains in more detail how teaching staff can use simple techniques to adapt the way they teach phonics i.e. adjusting some of the activities, to ensure your child can access the learning.
+Our resource, Teaching Phonics to Deaf Children: Guidance for teachers explains in more detail how teaching staff can use simple techniques to adapt the way they teach phonics (such as adjusting some of the activities, to ensure your child can access the learning).

 Tips from parents of deaf children

 We asked some parents of deaf children if they had any tips on using phonics to develop their child’s reading and writing skills – and this is what they shared.